johnjago/johnjago.com/src/blog/content/projects.md

 *These are in development.*

-[up](https://github.com/goupfile/up) – CLI tool for uploading files that rotates between available file uploading services since file upload sites seem to come and go.
+[up](https://github.com/goupfile/up) – CLI tool for sharing files that rotates between available file uploading sites since file upload sites seem to come and go.

-[Goupfile](https://goupfile.com/) – File upload site with a few features that others always seem to miss: uploading multiple files under a single URL, easy to remember URLs that don't have ambiguous characters, QR codes for easy transfer to and from mobile devices.
+[Goupfile](https://goupfile.com/) – File upload site with a few features that others seem to miss: uploading multiple files under a single URL, easy to remember URLs that don't have ambiguous characters, QR codes for easy transfer to and from mobile devices.

 ## Active